 Hikers can reach the observation tower throughout the year, via the Appalachian Trail, Forney Ridge Trail, and the Mountains to Sea Trail (MST).
 The MST’s western terminus is, in fact, the Clingmans Dome Observation Tower.

 You can visually travel to Clingmans Dome Observation Tower via our Western North Carolina Map.

 The Cherokee know Clingmans Dome as “Kuwahi” (Mulberry Place) and view it as sacred ground.
 It’s the highest point in the Smokies and along the Appalachian Trail.
 At 6,643 feet, the mountain stands tall as the third-highest point in Eastern North America.

 The “Clingmans” is attributed to the Civil War general who claimed it was actually the highest, even though a UNC professor named Elisha Mitchell disagreed.
 The US Geological Survey and visitors to Mount Mitchell State Park (6,684 feet) concur with the professor.

-When Is Clingmans Dome Open?
+When is the Clingmans Dome Observation Tower Open?